 This Code of Conduct affords students with disabilities subject to disciplinary action no greater or lesser rights than those expressly afforded by applicable federal and state requirements.
-In the event of any change or amendment to such federal and state law and regulations, or to any order of a court of competent jurisdiction impacting District students with disabilities, the Superintendent is authorized to issue regulations designed to maintain coordination of our program with such legal requirements; and, where such requirements may affect or override provisions of any consent decree, to apply to the appropriate court for such relief as the Superintendent deems appropriate.
+In the event of any change or amendment to such federal and state law and regulations, or to any order of a court of competent jurisdiction impacting District students with disabilities, then as provided in Section of this policy, the Superintendent is authorized to issue regulations designed to maintain coordination of our program with such legal requirements; and, where such requirements may affect or override provisions of any consent decree, to apply to the appropriate court for such relief as the Superintendent deems appropriate.

 It is the policy of the Board of Education to implement the provisions of the federal "Individuals with Disabilities Education Improvement Act of 2004" P.L.
 108-446 (effective July 1, 2005), which defines the current law for addressing discipline for students with disabilities.
 Students with disabilities who are suspended for not more than ten school days shall be afforded the same rights as their non-disabled peers.
-When a removal will result in the student accumulating more than ten school days of removals for the school year, a parent and necessary District employees shall review the student's file to determine whether the conduct was caused by or had a direct and substantial relationship to the disability, or was a direct result of a failure to implement the IEP.
-If the behavior was a manifestation of the student's disability, the CSE shall conduct a functional behavioral assessment and create or modify and implement a behavior plan, and the student shall return to his/her prior (or otherwise agreed-upon) placement, except when the student's behavior involves serious bodily injury, weapons, illegal drugs or controlled substances, the student may be disciplined in accordance with Part 201.7(e) of the Commissioner's Regulations.
+When a removal exceeds ten school days, a parent and necessary District employees shall review the student's file to determine whether the conduct was caused by or had a direct and substantial relationship to the disability, or was a direct result of a failure to implement the IEP.
+If the behavior was a manifestation of the student's disability, the CSE shall conduct a functional behavioral assessment and create or modify and implement a behavior plan and the student shall return to their prior (or otherwise agreed-upon) placement.
 If the behavior was not a manifestation of the student's disability, then a student with a disability will be treated in the same manner as the student's non-disabled peers, and the District shall continue to implement the student's IEP.
-In all instances, the District shall consider any unique circumstances when determining whether to change the placement of students with disabilities who violate this Code.
+In all instances, the

+- 1 District shall consider any unique circumstances when determining whether to change the - 2 placement of students with disabilities who violate this Code.

-Ref.: P.L.
-108-446 "Individuals with Disabilities Education Improvement Act of 2004" Education Law §3214(3)(g) 8 NYCRR Part 201
+- 4 Cross-ref: Policy 4321 "Programs for Students with Disabilities" - 5 P.L.
+108-446 "Individuals with Disabilities Education Improvement Act of 2004"